 The accounting policies of Berkeley Unified School District (the "District") conform to accounting principles generally accepted in the United States of America as applicable to governments and to general practices within California School Districts.
 The District accounts for its financial transactions in accordance with policies and procedures of the Department of Education's California School Accounting Manual.
-The activities of the Measure General Obligation I Bonds are recorded along with other activities in the District's Building Fund.
+The activities of the Measure I General Obligation Bonds are recorded along with other activities in the District's Building Fund.
+The accounting policies of the District conform to accounting principles generally accepted in the United States of America as presented by the Government Accounting Standards Board (GASB).
 The following is a summary of the more significant accounting policies: